-- 3.1.
-The application seeks planning permission for the provision of an electrical kiosk to facilitate charging stations for electric vehicles to be positioned on the landscaped area at the north of the 10 parking spaces.
-5 no. charging posts are proposed (serving the 10 spaces that sit within the application red line area). - 3.2.
-The electrical kiosk is proposed to be 2.25m high, 2.7m wide and 0.6m deep with a black finish.
+- 3.1 The application seeks planning permission for the provision of an electrical kiosk to facilitate charging stations for electric vehicles to be positioned midway on the western side of the site serving 10 of the car parking spaces due to be laid out within the car park once planning permission is granted.
+5 no. charging posts are proposed (serving the 10 spaces that sit within the application red line area). - 3.2 The electrical kiosk is proposed to be 2.25m high, 2.7m wide and 0.6m deep with a black finish.
 The charging posts are proposed to be 1.74m high by 0.65m by 0.44m.
-The units are a light colour with black detailing. - 3.3.
-The application submission indicates that planning permission is not required for the charging points themselves, however as those proposed exceed 1.6m above the level of the surface used for the parking of vehicles, it has been concluded that planning permission is required and the application description altered accordingly.
+The units are a light colour with black detailing. - 3.3 The application submission indicates that planning permission is not required for the charging points themselves, however as those proposed exceed 1.6m above the level of the surface used for the parking of vehicles, it has been concluded that planning permission is required and the application description altered accordingly.
 The application documentation included an image of the charging points and their position is shown on the plans so Officers are satisfied that this change is for clarity and that no interested parties would be prejudiced by this change without a further period of consultation.